Skip to main content

 2. Cursor

 Cursor has quickly become the gold standard for AI-powered code editors.
 Unlike traditional IDEs with AI bolted on, Cursor was built from the ground up with AI as a first-class citizen.
-It supports multiple LLMs (Claude, GPT-4, and others), letting you choose the model that matches your current task and preference.
+It supports multiple LLMs (Claude Sonnet 4.5, GPT-5, Gemini, and others), letting you choose the model that matches your current task and preference.
 It understands your entire codebase context and can make suggestions that anticipate your next move.
 Like many modern AI coding tools, Cursor supports MCP (Model Context Protocol), enabling seamless integration with external data sources and services.

 The "I'm in the zone" Vibe: Cursor's AI can follow your coding patterns and suggest entire functions or refactors that match your style.
 It's like having a coding partner who's read your entire codebase and knows exactly what you're trying to build.